More about: Moulin Rouge Tickets and Tours

 Perfect if you want to live in first person the experience of attending the famous cabaret of the Moulin Rouge.
 Enjoy the experience while tasting a dinner menu and champagne.

 Enjoy the most famous Parisian cabaret in the world and its more than one hundred artists on stage.
-Be amazed by the glamour of the costumes, the color of the scenery and let the music transport you to the bohemian atmosphere of the city in the early twentieth century.
+Be amazed by the glamorous costumes, the colorful scenery and let the music transport you to the bohemian atmosphere of the city in the early twentieth century.

-The Moulin Rouge is usually open every day of the year with some exceptions and the show passes are at 21 and 23.
+The Moulin Rouge is usually open every day of the year with some exceptions and the show runs at 9pm and 11pm.
 The show lasts about two hours and the ticket includes half a bottle of champagne.

 Why I like this option: this is the most complete option to experience live the magic of this Parisian cabaret.